ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

 This function returns POLYGON( X1 Y1, X2 Y1, X2 Y2, X1 Y2, X1 Y1 ) which is the result of the ENVELOPE function that accepts LINESTRING( X1 Y1, X2 Y2 ) that is constituted of 4 Double type parameters as input.
 If the SRID was specified in advance, the created object will have the same SRID.
-If the SRID wasn’t specified, the created object’s SRID will be 0.
+If the SRID was not specified, the SRID of the created object will be 0.

 ##### Return Type